 How a Hudson Valley family of entrepreneurs bootstraps their textile business

-About fifteen years ago she moved back to the Hudson Valley and with the same enthusiasm, jumped right into the mix of raising her family, pursuing work, and rediscovering the beautiful Hudson Valley she loved.
+About fifteen years ago Robin moved back to the Hudson Valley and with the same enthusiasm with which she had pursued interests in Santa Cruz, jumped right into the mix of raising her family, pursuing work, and rediscovering the beautiful Hudson Valley she loved, settling in Gardiner.

-Robin began working at Tuthilltown in marketing, and a colleague and the daughter in law of the owner became Robin’s friend.
+She began working at Tuthilltown doing marketing and outreach.
+A colleague (and the daughter in law of the owner) became Robin’s friend.

-In fact Robin grew to love her involvement with the babies so much she was inspired to approach her son, Samuel Hayes, in order to have him apply his creative skills design a pattern for the infant and toddler clothes she wanted the babies dressed in.
+She approached her son, Samuel Hayes, thinking he might apply his creative skills to design a pattern for the infant and toddler clothes she envisioned the babies dressed in.

-Samuel is an animator and a cartoonist by inclination with a lifelong fascination for bugs and abstract, kinetic figures, he loves to draw!
+Samuel is an animator and a cartoonist with a love and lifelong fascination for drawing bugs and abstract, kinetic figures.

 A Family Business Takes Shape

 While Robin was pursuing her passions in Gardiner, her daughter Eva Hayes was at Northeastern University studying marine biology and international affairs.

 Time spent studying in Hong Kong enlightened Eva about the plethora of manufacturing and design hubs there.

 When she visited home in Gardiner and spent time with her mom and the foster babies, Eva would see the reaction the baby clothes would get.

 At some point inspired by the clothes and what she had seen in Hong Kong’s manufacturing and design hubs, Eva was moved to say: “Mom, we should make this a business.”